 - What equipment can be used to check finished loaves?

 - Actual weight of packages

 - Key legislation

-Bread may be baked to an average weight, which means that within a group some loaves will be heavier and some slightly lighter than the stated weight.
+Bread may be baked to an average weight, which means that within a group of loaves some will be heavier and some slightly lighter than the stated weight.
 There are three rules that must be met relating to the number of permitted 'underweight' loaves.